Toyota Sets up NASCAR Garage in Cobo Hall

 NASCAR is more important to Toyota than the casual observer might think.
 Being involved in North America’s biggest racing series was a key element to gaining brand exposure among the working class in the states.
 It took years of effort to get Toyota into the show, and they HAVE to stay there.

-It may seem a contradiction to have V-8-powered race cars sitting next to hybrids, but the name of the game is car sales.
-Perhaps it’s just me, but somehow I don’t think too many blue-collar types south of the Mason-Dixon Line will be buying a Prius, but they might be herded into a Camry after a NASCAR race visit.
+It may seem a contradiction to have a fuel-guzzling V-8-powered racecar sitting next to a hybrid model, but the name of the game is car sales.
+Perhaps not too many blue-collar types south of the Mason-Dixon Line will be buying a Prius, but they might be herded into a Camry to drive home in after a NASCAR race visit.

-Both sides of the marketing equation are necessary tools for Toyota; it’s just a shame the ideology behind the two are so far apart.
+Both sides of the marketing equation are necessary tools for Toyota; it’s just a shame the ideology behind the two is so far apart.